 CLICK HERE FOR ORDERING OPTIONS FOR CHAGA WE CARRY WHOLE PIECES AND POWDER

 This product is used for medicinal purposes.
 Please see information on line about this product.
 There is a large amount of information about this product and its properties.
 It is not a product that is good for eating, it is meant to be made into capsules, or tea, just like reishi.
 So, do not purchase this product for culinary purposes.
 Please type in "chaga preparation" in your search bar.
 We can send you some information on preparing this product if you order.
-This chaga is from 2014.
+This chaga is from the same year it is sold.
 It is organic, from the USA, GMO Free.
 Please be sure to do your research before using this, and make sure you try a small amount from your order before using a full dose, so you know whether or not you have an allergy to this like any other food product that grows in the wild.
 We have read amazing things about the chaga and its benefits.

 Here is a good site to read